EXCLUSIVE-U.S., EU pursuing global deal to slash planet-warming methane -documents | Headlines

 "The short atmospheric lifetime of methane means that taking action now can rapidly reduce the rate of global warming," the draft said.
 A separate document listed over two dozen countries that the United States and the EU will target to join the pledge.
 They include major emitters such as China, Russia, India, Brazil and Saudi Arabia, as well as others including Norway, Qatar, Britain, New Zealand and South Africa.

 The U.S. State Department and the European Commission both declined to comment.
-PRESSURE
+"The Pledge would represent a very encouraging sign that the world is finally waking up to the urgent need to rein in methane pollution," said Sarah Smith, program director for super pollutants at the non-profit Clean Air Task Force.

-The agreement would likely be unveiled on Friday at a meeting of major emitting economies intended to rally support ahead of the COP26 Glasgow summit.
-World leaders are under pressure from scientists, environmental advocates and growing popular sentiment to commit to more ambitious action to curb climate change in Glasgow.
+PRESSURE The agreement would likely be unveiled on Friday at a meeting of major emitting economies intended to rally support ahead of the COP26 Glasgow summit.

-Methane has a higher heat-trapping potential than CO2 but it breaks down in the atmosphere faster, so "strong, rapid and sustained reductions" in methane emissions in addition to slashing CO2 emissions can have a climate impact quickly, a fact emphasized by a report by the Intergovernmental Panel on Climate Change last month.
-Experts say the fossil fuel sector has the biggest potential to cut methane emissions this decade by mending leaky pipelines or gas storage facilities, and many of those fixes can be done at a low cost.

-Yet satellite images and infrared footage have in recent years revealed methane emissions spewing out of oil and gas sites in countries including the EU https://www.reuters.com/business/environment/exclusive-gas-infrastructure-across-europe-leaking-planet-warming-methane-video-2021-06-24, Mexico https://www.reuters.com/world/americas/mexican-methane-leak-rate-alarming-climate-change-report-says-2021-07-28 and the United States. https://www.reuters.com/business/energy/most-flares-texas-permian-oil-drilling-lack-permits-study-2021-08-19 The United States and EU are both due to propose laws this year to restrict methane emissions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)